bennywong3/1340_gp114/README.md

 **6. No trackable record**

 > We have no records of deli’s operation.
-We do not know how many customers have come to our deli in one day and we cannot make comparison between previous records and new records.
+We do not know how many customers have come to our deli in one day and we cannot make comparisons between previous records and new records.
 Also, we do not know our target customers, like whether large groups or couples prefer our deli more.

 # Problem settings